-Additionally, there is typically a 30-day waiting period between submitting the policy application and the effective date.
-If clients wait until severe weather arrives, it is likely too late to secure flood insurance protection.
+There is typically a 30-day waiting period between submitting the policy application and the effective date.
+If clients wait until severe weather arrives, it is likely already too late.

 Exceptions to the 30-day waiting period:

-- If flood insurance is purchased in connection with making, increasing, extending or renewing your mortgage loan, there is no waiting period.
+- If flood insurance is purchased in connection with making, increasing, extending or renewing your mortgage loan

-- If additional insurance is selected as an option on your insurance policy renewal bill, there is no waiting period.
+- If additional insurance is selected as an option on your insurance policy renewal bill

-- If a building is newly designated in the high-risk area (SFHA) and flood insurance is purchased within the 13-month period following a map revision, there is a one-day waiting period.
+- If a building is newly designated in the high-risk area (SFHA) and flood insurance is purchased within the 13-month period following a map revision

 - **If a property is affected by flooding on burned federal land and the policy is purchased within 60 days of the fire-containment date, there may be no waiting period.
 Waiving of the waiting period is determined at the time of claim.